 Royal “Wildcat” Blue and/or White

-·Shorts, skirts, and Capri pants – minimum length is 2 inches above the knee
+Shorts, skirts, and Capri pants are acceptable – minimum length is 2 inches above the knee

-·Organizational shirts, etc. (i.e., basketball team shirts, band shirts, etc.) will be permitted during appropriate approved occasions and not part of the daily dress choices (possible Spirit Day, if pre-approved by administration)
+Organizational shirts, etc. (i.e. basketball team, band shirts, etc.) will be permitted during approved occasions and not part of the daily dress choices (possible Spirit Day, if pre-approved by administration)

-Stretch pants, sagging clothing, unbuckled belts or straps.
-Additional clarification of “Unacceptable Dress” includes no clothing that exposes the mid to lower torso area when the student is stretching, bending, and/or stooping.
+Stretch pants (including tights with or without belt loops), sagging clothing, unbuckled belts or straps.
+Additional clarification of “unacceptable dress” includes no clothing that exposes the mid to lower torso area when the wearer is stretching, bending, and/or stooping.